“Der Reich-Ranicki des jazz” Die Welt

 In October June 2014, Jazz and Culture in a Global Age was published in the USA and worldwide.
 OJ, Sweden’s leading jazz magazine, called it “[A] milestone in the jazz genre. . . one of the most inspiring books about jazz I have ever read . . . a completely dazzling cultural survey” while the late Bob Belden, saxophonist, arranger, composer, Blue Note recording artist, record producer and three times Grammy winner said, “Jazz and Culture in a Global Age is Stuart Nicholson’s Kind of Blue — a masterpiece.”
 The music academic Dr. James W. Dickenson wrote, “This is much more than a book on jazz.
 Essential reading — I would compare it with another eminent work, Professor Wilfrid Mellers’ Music in a New Found Land (from 1964) for its sheer range and quality of scholarship.”

 In February 2017, A Beginner’s Guide to Jazz was published worldwide by Oneworld.
-A lively and highly accessible introduction to jazz, Bill Kirchner, a musician and record producer on New York City’s busy jazz scene and a lecturer on jazz of long standing at The Manhattan New School observed, “Far more than a Beginner’s Guide, this book is Stuart Nicholson’s enlightened and enlightening view of jazz — enough to make even experienced jazz fans listen with fresh ears.”
+A lively and highly accessible introduction to jazz, Bill Kirchner, a musician and record producer on New York City’s busy jazz scene and a lecturer on jazz of long standing at the Manhattan School of Music and The New School in Manhattan observed, “Far more than a Beginner’s Guide, this book is Stuart Nicholson’s enlightened and enlightening view of jazz — enough to make even experienced jazz fans listen with fresh ears.”
 Especially valuable were the final two chapters, The Postmodern Paradox, a summation of jazz from 1980–2010 and Jazz in the Global Village explaining in detail the globalisation/glocalisation trend in jazz right up current times.

 In December 1999 Stuart Nicholson was co-author, along with the distinguished writers Max Harrison and Eric Thacker, of The Essential Jazz Records Vol. 2.
 Each writer analysed in depth and detail over 70 recordings (making 250 in total) made between 1945 and 1998, a project that ran to over 1,000 pages of musical analysis and discussion.